SFTtech/sftdyn/README.md

 cp /etc/bind/db.empty /etc/bind/dyn.sft.mx.zone
 ```

-If you want to use `dyn.sft.mx` as the hostname for your update requests, add a record to the zone file:
+If you want to use `dyn.sft.mx` as the hostname for the server that gets IP update requests later, add a record to the zone file (this requires the `sftdyn`-server to have this static IP, `@` means the zone name itself).

 ```
-@ IN A 12.345.678.90
+@ 10m IN A 12.345.678.90
-@ IN AAAA some:ipv6::address
+@ 10m IN AAAA some:ipv6::address
 ```